-The Wheelbarrow Booster is a simple garden tool that can boost the capacity of almost any wheelbarrow by up to 300% saving time money and energy for its user.
+The Wheelbarrow Booster is a simple garden tool that can boost the capacity of almost any wheelbarrow by up to 300% saving you time and energy.
 Theo Paphitis commented that he could “not believe no one had thought of it before” whilst Deborah Meaden stated that she herself would be “buying one.”

 Following a confident pitch to the 5 multimillionaires the program seemed to be concluding to a traditional ending of an offer of investment and a happy handshake.
 Unfortunately the difference in valuations of the company saw the five Dragons visibly shocked at the no nonsense negotiating style of the two Yorkshire men who instantly turned down the first offer from Duncan Bannatyne without listening to any other comments from the Dragons.

-We were really happy that we received positive reviews from every single Dragon and we knew would have received further offers as well, time will only tell now as if we did the right thing or not.”
+We were really happy that we received positive reviews from every single Dragon and realised we probably would have received further offers as well.
+Time will tell whether we did the right thing or not.”